plantanapp/documentation/docs/audience.md

 ## `Citizen Developers`

 In Plant an App, Citizen Developers do, on average, 80% of the application development.
 They live at the intersection of the business and technical realms.
-On one hand, they work to understand the business requirements and the processes involved.
-At the same time, they have the ability to turn them into a working software that has a data model, workflows and application screens.
+On the one hand, they work to understand the business requirements and the processes involved.
+At the same time, they can turn them into working software that has a data model, workflows, and application screens.

 Note that a Citizen Developer rarely has experience with writing code.
 But they are technical savvy in the sense that they understand technology.
 The know concepts such as what HTTP Requests are, what is the difference between back-end and front-end technologies or how databases are structured.
 Often, they even know the basics of various markup and programming languages, such as HTML, CSS, SQL or JavaScript and can read such code for the purpose of copy-pasting and adjusting it.